 I was lucky to meet JoAnna through a mutual friend and fellow photographer.
 JoAnna and Jeff were married on Aug 3, 2012 and they asked if I would photograph the wedding.
 I am grateful for the opportunity to meet their families, and to spend the day with them.
 I am hoping to get all the photos done this week.
 I have to say this is one of my favourite photos.

-I was happy to assist Hiro Kobayashi and photograph the wedding of Danielle Grey and Simon Blakey.
-While the weather was a little grey, the day was a happy one for everyone who attended the wedding.
-I don’t think anyone looked happier that Simon!
+I was happy to assist and photograph at the wedding, while the weather was a little grey, the day was a happy one for everyone who attended the wedding.
+I don’t think anyone looked happier than the groom!